jjwall/jjwall.github.io/writings/blog/2025/ludum-dare-57.md

 When Apples’s first introduced me to the concept of <i>game jams</i> back in 2017, my mind was blown.
 Sure, I had been developing games for about sixteen years at that point in my life—but never in my wildest dreams was I thinking I could build an entire game in 72 hours!
 That was absolutely unimaginable to me.

 Well, Alchemic “Apples” Appelli showed me the way to this potential reality.
-I joined up for LD41 as my first ever game jam experience along with him and one other and we created “Drunkest Dungeon together.
+I joined up for LD41 as my first ever game jam experience along with him and one other and we created “Drunkest Dungeon" together.

 <!-- TODO: Link to Drunkest Dungeon? -->

 In my first ever competition, we successfully submitted a game fashioned with art, music, visual & sound effects, as well as actual gameplay and system mechanics.
 While our placement wasn’t stellar, I could’ve cared less.

 It was safe to say <i>I was hooked</i>.

-I have Apples to thank for mentoring me in many arenas of game development and high technology over the last eight years of our growing friendship.
+> I have Apples to thank for mentoring me in many arenas of both game development and high technology over the last eight years of our growing friendship.

 <i><b>The Comfy Game Dev Collective</b></i>